 Extras: Ikea Gerton Monitor stand

-Sure, Star Wars themed rooms come a dime a dozen (there’s at least three on this list alone) but when when combined with minimal finish, you are onto a winning formula.
+Sure, Star Wars themed rooms come to a dime a dozen (there’s at least three on this list alone) but when combined with the minimal finish, you are onto a winning formula.

 This ultra-white, ultra-clean setup is bound to appeal to the inner clean-freak we all feel when it comes to your isolation stations.